-The Review Committee-International will review minimum case reports for those residents that have graduated from the program to determine how many residents met required minimums and which procedures were deficient.
-The Committee will also review the data to determine if residents are completing large numbers of certain procedures while not meeting minimums in all procedures.
-These analyses will allow the Committee to determine the breadth and depth of experiences provided by a program and to judge the residents' service obligations.
-Citations will result if minimums are not consistently met, if the Committee judges that residents are performing certain procedures as excessive service over education, and if resident reporting is inconsistent or lacking.
+The Review Committee-International will review minimum case reports for those fellows that have graduated from the program to determine how many met required minimums and which procedures were deficient.
+The Committee will also review the data to determine if fellows are completing large numbers of certain procedures while not meeting minimums in all procedures.
+These analyses will allow the Committee to determine the breadth and depth of experiences provided by a program and to judge the fellows' service obligations.
+Citations will result if minimums are not consistently met, if the Committee judges that fellows are performing certain procedures as excessive service over education, and if reporting is inconsistent or lacking.

-9. What are the minimum case numbers for anesthesiology procedures?
+9. What are the minimum case numbers for Allergy and Immunology?

-The following table summarizes minimum number requirements for graduating residents in anesthesiology
+The following table summarizes minimum procedure requirements for graduating fellows in allergy and immunology.